Virgin Media Two: 2009–2016

-3e was a replacement for Channel 6, which first broadcast on 30 March 2006.
+In 2009 Channel 6 was rebranded as 3e.
 In 2008, it was announced the channel was for sale.
 In July 2008, it was confirmed that TV3 had purchased the parent company, Kish Media, for €10 million.
 The channel continued to broadcast as Channel 6 for a further 6 months before it was re-branded as 3e.
 Prior to its relaunch TV3 began to promote Channel 6 programming on its main channel.
 Including the 2008 series of I'm A Celebrity Get Me Out of Here, which previously aired on TV3 and subsequently aired on 3e until 2014.
-Channel 6 Broadcasting Ltd remains a subsidiary of TV3 posting profits of 4million euro in 2015.
+Channel 6 Broadcasting Ltd remains a subsidiary of TV3 posting profits of 4million euro in 2015 and profits of 8 million euro in 2023.

 In December 2008, TV3 confirmed it was to rebrand Channel 6 to 3e on 5 January 2009.
 The channel would use existing TV3 programming and provide TV3 audiences with a wider range of programming.
 3e provides viewers with a mix of US and Australian acquisitions.

 It is also used as a TV3 replay service featuring repeats of previously broadcast programs on TV3 such as Ireland AM, Xposé and Midday.
 It was reported on 24 July 2009; TV3 Group sought to change 3e's licensing from the Broadcasting Commission of Ireland.

 On 29 July 2009, the Broadcasting Commission of Ireland announced that the 3e licence would be licensed under Section 34, rather than Sections 36 and 41, of the Broadcasting Act 2001.
 This means that 3e is no longer a separate cable and satellite service rather it will be covered by the main terms and conditions of the existing TV3 contract.